MicrosoftDocs/architecture-center/docs/reference-architectures/ai/realtime-scoring-python-content.md

 The application flow for this architecture is as follows:

 1. The trained model is registered to the machine learning model registry.
-2. Machine Learning creates a Docker image that includes the model and scoring script.
+2. Azure Machine Learning creates a Docker image that includes the model and scoring script.
 3. Azure Machine Learning deploys the scoring image on Azure Kubernetes Service (AKS) as a web service.
 4. The client sends an HTTP POST request with the encoded question data.
 5. The web service created by Azure Machine Learning extracts the question from the request.
-6. The question is sent to the Scikit-learn pipeline model for featurization and scoring.
+6. The question is sent to the scikit-learn pipeline model for featurization and scoring.
 7. The matching FAQ questions with their scores are returned to the client.

 Here is a screenshot of the example app that consumes the results: